nf-osi/biobank-release-2/README.md

 ### **`data`**
 All raw data collected from your experiments as well as copies of the transformed data from your processing code.
+The data folder is currently in gitignore but can be added in when appropriate.

 ### **`miscellaneous`**
 Files that may not be code, but are important for reproducibility of your findings.